Deployment

 $> sdf worker unregister <name>

-Once worker is selected, you can deploy the dataflow using deploy command:
+Once a worker is selected, you can deploy a dataflow defined in a dataflow.yaml

 $> sdf deploy

 The deploy command is similar to the run command.
-It deploys the dataflow and starts the REPL prompt.
-In deploy mode, the CLI sends the request to the worker.
+It deploys a dataflow and starts the REPL prompt.
+In deploy mode, the CLI sends requests to the worker.
 If no worker is selected, an error message will be displayed.

 Error: No workers. run `sdf worker create` to create one.

-When you are running dataflow in the worker, it will indicate name of the worker in the prompt:
+When you are running a dataflow on a worker, it will indicate the name of the worker in the prompt:

 $> sdf deploy